Norikura Kōgen – Matsumoto’s Hidden Picturesque Destination

 • Enough cash.
 There are no ATMs, and many facilities only accept cash payments.

-On their website, HERE, there are various options that you can choose from to fit your schedule.
-Simply translate the website to English using Google Chrome’s translation function at the right of the address bar.
+On their website, HERE, you can choose from various options to fit your schedule.
+Simply translate the website to English using Google Chrome’s built-in translation function, located to the right of the address bar.

 Ⓒ Little Peaks

-The easiest way to make a reservation with them is by filling in the online form HERE.
+The easiest way to make a reservation with them is to fill out the online form HERE.
 Typing in English is fine.
 They will get back to you once they review your schedule.

 Important: Please note that the backcountry skiing tour is unavailable in English.